Students chosen for Dean’s Doctoral Fellowship

 Six College of Education & Human Development doctoral students have been chosen to participate in the College of Education & Human Development’s 2014-2015 Dean’s Research Doctoral Fellowship initiative, a four-year program that recognizes outstanding scholarly accomplishments and the academic potential of newly admitted research doctoral students.

 The following students were chosen for the fellowship:

 - Caleb Chadwick, Department of Counseling and Psychological Services

-- Kayla Myers, Department of Early Childhood Education
+- Kayla Myers, Department of Early Childhood and Elementary Education

 - Theresa Dell-Ross, Department of Educational Policy Studies

 - Amani Talwar, Department of Educational Psychology and Special Education

 - Matthew Beerse, Department of Kinesiology and Health

 - Susan Cannon, Department of Middle and Secondary Education